commercetools/commercetools-api-reference/API-GUIDELINE.md

  DO'S
  - use nouns instead of verbs to expose resources
  - use lowercase and separated by hyphens (-) for path segments like /shopping-lists
+ - use camelcase for properties, query parameters names
  - use American English
  - create each resource as unique resource name
- - use the proper HTTP methods for API operations whenever possible
+ - use the proper HTTP methods for API operations whenever possible so GET or POST or DELETE

  DON'TS
- - DON'T use snake case (_) or other punctuation
+ - DON'T use snake case (_) or other special characters
  - DON'T use file extensions
  - DON'T use abbreviations
  - DON'T use CRUD HTTP methods or verbs

-###Naming Properties
+### Naming Properties
 The properties are identified in base of the type:
  - DateTime
  - Boolean